GeekyTheory/Automatic-API-REST/README.md

 ## Features

-* Creation of a powerful REST API of your MySQL Data Base in Seconds.
+* Creation of a powerful REST API of your MySQL DB in Seconds.
 * Management of the API in situ, it is not neccesary an extra database.
 * Private tables and columns.
-* Well-Design URIs format.
+* REST-based URIs format.
 * Custom queries.

 ## Dependencies

 * PHP5
 * MySQL
-* Apache o Nginx
+* Apache or Nginx

 ## Installation